Pablo Vegetti

-Pablo Ezequiel Vegetti Pfaffen (born 15 October 1988) is an Argentine professional footballer, who plays as a forward for Club Atlético Belgrano of the Primera Nacional.
+Pablo Ezequiel Vegetti Pfaffen (born 15 October 1988) is an Argentine professional footballer who plays as a forward for Vasco da Gama.

 Career

 Vegetti started his professional career playing for Club Colón de San Justo of the Liga Santafesina de Fútbol.
 After scoring 33 goals in 40 games, he signed for Villa San Carlos, playing in the Primera B Metropolitana.
 He scored 24 goals for Villa San Carlos, helping the team to gain promotion to Primera B Nacional, the second tier of Argentina's professional soccer.

+C.S.D.
+Rangers

 In August 2013, he signed for Rangers, which bought 50% of his economic rights.
 After a mediocre performance in the Chilean team, in February 2014, he was loaned to Ferro Carril Oeste to play in the Primera B Nacional.
 He scored six goals in 20 games for Ferro.
 When he had everything set up to re-sign with Ferro, he unexpectedly signed for Gimnasia y Esgrima de La Plata.
 Technically, he was on loan to Gimnasia from Rangers for 18 months.